chrismcdev/small-distance-courier-service/README.md

 ### First-fit-decreasing Bin Packing Algorithm

-The [FFD algorithm](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) is used to decide how many shipments are needed and what parcels to pack in each shipment based on weight.
+The [FFD algorithm](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) is used to decide how many shipments are needed and what parcels to load in each shipment based on weight.

 ---

-_© 2021 Everest Engineering.
+_© 2022 Everest Engineering.
 All Rights Reserved.
 For Internal Use Only._